 DATA ENTRY NOTE: In the future, there is no need to leave the data entry form to add a category to the table.
-Simply move the cursor to another field, then click the <Forms> tab and select the Setup Database Tables ribbon.
+Simply move the cursor to another field, then click the <Forms> tab and select the desired table from either the Enter Department Table Values or Setup

+Database Tables ribbons.
 Add the entry and click the X in the upper right corner of the box to close it.
-EPINet[TM]-OR saves the information you enter automatically and updates the list.
+EPINetTM saves the information you enter automatically and updates the list.
 When you return to the record entry screen, move the cursor back to the appropriate field and make the desired selection.
 When adding a response to the table, you may need to use the scroll down arrow to reach the bottom of the list.

-Customizing Access 2010 EPINet-OR
+Customizing Access 2010 EPINet

-Unauthorized changes made to EPINet[TM]-OR by the user often may result in data corruption and a database that no longer works.
-Often the only 'fix' is to start over with a fresh copy of EPINet[TM]-OR.
-Usually the existing data can be imported into the new version, but not always.
-EPINet[TM]-OR does allow some customization as described next.
+Unauthorized changes made to $EPINet^{TM}$ by the user often may result in data corruption and a database that no longer works.
+Often the only 'fix' is to start over with a fresh copy of $EPINet^{TM}$ .
+Usually the existing data can be imported into the new version, but not always. $EPINet^{TM}$ does allow some customization as described next.